You and your freeholder are responsible for different repairs to leasehold properties.

 Freeholders don't have to inspect their properties to check for repairs.
 Some freeholders make regular checks for repairs, particularly in large blocks of flats.

-Write to your freeholder as soon as you aware of any problems.
-Give details of the problem.
-Date your letter and keep a copy.
+Contact your freeholder in writing as soon as repairs are needed.
+Give details.
+Date your letter and keep a copy

 The freeholder should complete the repairs within a reasonable period.